Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** If you attack a creature against which you have combat advantage, you do persistent damage equal to your Wisdom modifier (save ends).
 > **Special:**  If you take one minute to use this power, you take the form of a Tiny rat or Small dire rat, with low-light vision, speed 6 and climb 4.
 You can talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape tag, and you cann
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that a rat can do, and you are a convincing rat from the perspective of others.

 > #### Bear Aspect
 > **At-Will** **Swift Action**
 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** Your attacks also push the target 1 on a hit.
 > **Special:**  If you take one minute to use this power, you take the form of a Large bear, with low-light vision and speed 8.
 You can talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use att
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that a bear can do, and you are a convincing bear from the perspective of others.

 > #### Bat Aspect
 > **At-Will** **Swift Action**
 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** You gain darkvision and blindsight 10.
 > **Special:**  If you take one minute to use this power, you take the form of a Tiny or Small bat or flying fox, with darkvision and blindsight 10, and speed 2 and fly 6 (maximum altitude 4).
 You can talk in this form.
-While in this form you cannot use powers unless the
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that a bat can do, and you are a convincing bat from the perspective of others.

 > #### Bull Aspect
 > **At-Will** **Swift Action**
 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** You gain +2 speed when you charge, and do additional damage equal to your Constitution modifier on a charge.
 > **Special:**  If you take one minute to use this power, you take the form of a Large bull or cow, with low-light vision, and speed 8.
 You can talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that cattle can do, and you are a convincing cow from the perspective of others.

 > #### Boar Aspect
 > **At-Will** **Swift Action**
 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** Each time you hit on an attack, you gain temporary hit points equal to your Constitution modifier.
 Note that temporary hit points do not stack.
 > **Special:**  If you take one minute to use this power, you take the form of a Medium boar or domesticated pig, with low-light vision, and speed 8.
 You can talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot m
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that a swine can do, and you are a convincing swine from the perspective of others.

 > #### Behemoth Aspect
 > **At-Will** **Swift Action**
 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** While you are staggered, you score a critical hit on a natural 19 as well as on a natural 20.
 > **Special:**  If you take one minute to use this power, you take the form of a Small velociraptor or Large deinonychus, with low-light vision, and speed 8.
 You can talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape tag, and you
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that a raptor can do, and you are a convincing raptor from the perspective of others.

 > #### Leopard Aspect
 > **At-Will** **Swift Action**
 > **Red in Tooth and Claw Utility 1** ● **Spirit, Wild Shape, Stance**
 > **Self**
 > **Effect:** Each time an adjacent enemy misses you with an attack, you may shift 1.
 > **Special:**  If you take one minute to use this power, you take the form of a Tiny cat or Medium cougar, cheetah, leopard or jaguar, with low-light vision, and speed 8.
 You can talk in this form.
-While in this form you cannot use powers unless they have the Wild Shape
+While in this form you cannot use powers unless they have the Wild Shape tag, and you cannot make attacks or use attack powers.
+Otherwise, you can do all the things that a cat can do, and you are a convincing cat from the perspective of others.

 > #### Monster Mash
 > *You bob and weave through combat with the grace of a cat.*